prakrutijoshi/E-Commerce_App/e_shop/README.md

 - Add products in cart, Remove products from cart.

+- Increase or Decrease quantity of product in cart.

 - Add or Remove products in WishList.

 - Can see the bill in checkout screen.